 5 Women Who Gave Zero F*cks

 Women have long been expected to look beautiful and act 'proper.'
-Of course, not all of us subscribe to this sterile image; many salty sea mavens have taken it upon ourselves to tear the stereotype to shreds.
+Of course, not everyone subscribes to this sterile image; many salty sea mavens have taken it upon themselves to tear the stereotype to shreds.
 What follows is a selection of stories about rebellious females who have lived the surfing life on their own terms.

 Kim Hamrock, a.k.a.
 Danger Woman, will never paddle for shore after a violent wipeout, and especially not after an altercation — of which she’s had thousands.